brunoleos/obsidian-tagverse/QUICKSTART.md

 If tags don't update:
 1. Open Command Palette (`Ctrl/Cmd + P`)
-2. Run: "Dynamic Tag Renderer: Refresh dynamic tags in current note"
+2. Run: "Refresh tagverses in current note"
-3. Or: "Dynamic Tag Renderer: Clear script cache"
+3. Or: "Clear script cache"

 ## What You Can Access